check-spelling-sandbox/Azure-Sentinel/Playbooks/Watchlist-SendSQLData-Watchlist/readme.md

 # Watchlist-SendSQLData-Watchlist
 author: Yaniv Shasha

-This playbook levarages Azure Sentinel Watchlists in order to get the relevant date from Azure SQL, and create a new watchlist or update an exsisting watchlsit with the query output.
+This playbook levarages Azure Sentinel Watchlists in order to get the relevant date from Azure SQL, and create a new watchlist or update an exsisting watchlist with the query output.

 Prerequisites